Ubisoft Apologizes to Japan for Assassin's Creed Shadows

 Ubisoft also published a statement in Japanese on their Japanese account, which is relevant to the latest announcement.
 But the statement has caused quite a stir.
 Assassin's Creed Shadows was never intended to be historically accurate, according to a new admission by Ubisoft.
 That claim, however, was contested by the Japanese players, who provided numerous disparities.

-Many believe Ubisoft is trying to change their position on their earlier statements, and that most Japanese players are not buying it.
+Many believe Ubisoft is trying to change its position on its earlier statements and that most Japanese players are not buying it.
 Another thing that baffles us is how Ubisoft obviously was convinced no one would see these inconsistencies.
-They appear to have lost even more goodwill as a result, thus their so-called apologies have backfired to a significant degree.
+They appear to have lost even more goodwill as a result; thus, their so-called apologies have backfired to a significant degree.

 Senior-editor, NoobFeed